What Is PKI (Public Key Infrastructure)? How It Works

 • Hardware designed for cryptographic functions

 However, to truly understand all the components of a PKI, and how to configure them properly can take a lifetime.
-In the following sections, we try out best to summarize each component.
+In the following sections, we’ll summarize each PKI component.

 Certificate Authority (CA)